In the guide

 You should specify the allergen as it appears in the list above.
 If a product contains wheat then you would state 'Contains wheat' as this is specified in the list; however, if a product contains prawns you would state 'Contains crustaceans' as 'prawns' does not appear in the list.

-For more information on allergens see 'Food allergens and intolerance'.Back to top
+For more information please refer to 'Food allergens and intolerance'.Back to top

 Any products that contain meat as an ingredient will need a declaration of the percentage of the product that consists of meat; this is referred to as a 'quantitative ingredient declaration' (QUID) - for example, 'Sausage roll - contains 25% pork'.

 If a product contains more than one type of meat a QUID will need to be given for each type of meat.
 Some products will need to have a minimum amount of meat before you can call them by certain names - meat pies, for example.

 If a food has been irradiated, or contains ingredients that have been irradiated, then you must state either 'Irradiated' or 'Treated with ionising radiation'.
 This should appear either on the shelf edge, a notice immediately above or next to the product, or on the label.Back to top

 Genetically modified foods